-The Annual Meeting of the Association is held in the Association rooms at the College, on Tuesday of Commencement Week, and the meeting is usually followed by a collation.
+The Annual Meeting of the Association is held in the Association rooms at the College usually on Tuesday of Commencement Week, and the meeting is usually followed by a collation.
+This year-1928-it will be held on Saturday of Commencement Week.
 Membership dues are one dollar a year.